StephanWeinhold/flatcomments/README.md

 ## missing

-- [ ] Minimal DB/functionality for the JSON-files.
+- [ ] Minimal DB-functionality for the JSON-files.
 - [ ] Kirby integration
 - [ ] Add some additional spam prevention